Are you slow at processing information or instructions? Do you have a child with a slow processing speed? Well, I’ve got your back!

 Veterinary assistants meticulously inspect pets so that they can give them the best care.

-Just imaging netting $29,690 annually from being around pets!
+Just imagine netting $29,690 annually from being around pets!

 14. Heavy Equipment Operation